sea-bass/pyrobosim/docs/source/usage/multirobot.rst

     ros2 run pyrobosim_ros demo.py --ros-args -p world_file:=test_world_multirobot.yaml

-In a separate Terminal, you can publish a multirobot plan:
+In a separate Terminal, you can send an action goal with a multirobot plan:

 ::